atharva-ankad/voice-rag-msmarco/README.md

 | **B1 - Fixed Window Small** | 256 tokens | 50 tokens | Maximum retrieval precision for short, fact-dense queries |
 | **B2 - Fixed Window Large** | 512 tokens | 100 tokens | Broader context for multi-hop or explanatory questions |

-## 🛡️ 3-Tier Hybrid Defense System Deep-Dive
+## 🛡️ 3-Tier Hybrid Defense System

 Guardrails are positioned at three distinct points in the request lifecycle, each targeting a failure mode the others structurally cannot catch.
 The ordering is deliberate: the cheapest, highest-recall filter runs first so that adversarial traffic never reaches the GPU.